wilsonliaows/docs/connectors/box.md

 ## Connector information

 ### API version
-The Box connector uses the [Box Rest API](https://docs.box.com/reference#cors).
+The Box connector uses Version 2.0 of the [Box REST API](https://developer.box.com/reference).

 ### Supported editions and versions
-The Box connector works with all Box Plans - Individual, Business, Platform.
+The Box connector works with all Box plans.

 ## How to connect to Box on Workato